cyschneck/cyschneck/README.md

 ### Howdy

-Here you'll find various repos for various projects: some science, some literature, some just for fun
+Here you'll find various repos for my various projects: some science, some astronomy, some just for fun

 **Current Active Project**: _History Survival Guide_ ⚗️👩🏽‍🚀🧮👨🏽‍🚀🔭